FreddyZeng/babel-plugin-console-enhanced/README.md

 ### methods

-The option provides control over which console statment will be added info.
+The option provides control over which console statments are added info. `Methods` is set as an array of string.

 **Default**: ['debug', 'error', 'exception', 'info', 'log', 'warn']